callumlocke/node-ruby-sass/README.md

 This Node module is an attempt to provide a faster binding to Ruby Sass than currently available.

-Sass when used as part of a Rails app seems extremely fast compared to when using things like [gulp-ruby-sass](#) etc. I'm assuming this is because Rails uses a long-running Ruby process, thus avoiding having a Ruby spin-up penalty on every Sass compile, and benefiting from in-memory caching.
+Explanation: Sass in a Rails app with LiveReload seems much faster than things like [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass).
+I'm guessing this is because Rails runs Sass using the same Ruby process every compile, avoiding Ruby spin-up time, and benefiting from in-memory caching.
+This module tries to do something similar.

-This module tries to imitate the same approach in the hope it will be faster.
 Benchmarks to follow.

 ## Installation